yeahdongcn/torchada/README.md

 **Adapter package for torch_musa to act exactly like PyTorch CUDA**

 torchada provides a unified interface that works transparently on both NVIDIA GPUs (CUDA) and Moore Threads GPUs (MUSA).
-Write your code once using CUDA APIs, and it will run on MUSA hardware without any changes.
+Write your code once using standard PyTorch CUDA APIs, and it will run on MUSA hardware without any changes.

 ## Features

+- **Zero Code Changes**: Just `import torchada` once, then use standard `torch.cuda.*` APIs
 - **Automatic Platform Detection**: Detects whether you're running on CUDA or MUSA
-- **Drop-in Replacement**: Use the same CUDA APIs on MUSA hardware
 - **Transparent Device Mapping**: `tensor.cuda()` and `tensor.to("cuda")` work on MUSA
-- **Extension Building**: `CUDAExtension` and `BuildExtension` work on both platforms
+- **Extension Building**: Standard `torch.utils.cpp_extension` works on MUSA after importing torchada
 - **Source Code Porting**: Automatic CUDA → MUSA symbol mapping for C++/CUDA extensions

 ## Installation